Article Page

 2. The Draw-Discard Cycle

-Quick Reference: Winning Criteria
+Quick Reference: Winning Requirements

-How to Play a Round: Step-by-Step Guide
+How to Play a Full Round: Step-by-Step

 Follow this workflow to move from the initial deal to a successful declaration.